ccrvlh/codey/README.md

 This will increment the version (asking you whether to increase patch/minor/major) and build the project, and then you can just install the VSIX again, it will understand it is a new version and just ask you to refresh the extension.

+Leaving the original Cline README below for reference.

 ---

 # Cline (prev.
 Claude Dev) – \#1 on OpenRouter